MazX0p/MazX0p2.github.io/_posts/2026-07-27-certsrv-id-cmc-addExtensions-KB5014754-bypass.md

 ### Who is allowed to sign this

 You might expect that submitting a CMC control needs some privileged registration-authority cert.
 It doesn't.
-The signer verification is in `[FILL: FUN_xxxxxxxx]`:
+The CMC message is decoded and its signer verified in `FUN_14003151c` (`CryptMsgOpenToDecode` → `CryptMsgGetAndVerifySigner`), before `FUN_140030a30` ever runs:

 ```c
 CryptMsgGetAndVerifySigner(hMsg, 0, NULL, 4 /* CMSG_SIGNER_ONLY_FLAG */, &pSigner, NULL);